kfranqueiro/wai-conformance-model-test/site/src/content/exhibits/home/wide-bedroom.md

 level of education: "lower secondary education" content note: This content was generated with a prompt to to make the language and tone be disrespectful to the owners of the property for letting the house get into a state of disrepair and to the reader for wanting to visit it.
+breaks:
+  - location: Home Collection
+    wcag3Requirement: Appropriate tone
+    description: The language and tone of the Wide Bedroom page is disrespectful to the past owners of the property and the reader.
 ---

 Welcome to the <cite>Wide Bedroom</cite> exhibit, if you can even call it that.